Richie Baker (English footballer): Oxford United

-Richie joined Oxford United at the start of the 2010–11 season, but failed to win a regular place in the team.
+On 1 July 2010, Baker joined newly-promoted League Two side Oxford United on a six-month deal to become the Chris Wilder's tenth summer signing.
+Wilder knew Baker from his time at Bury, where he had served nearly six-months as assistant to Alan Knill.
+Baker struggled to make an impact at the Kassam Stadium making eight appearances and only one start, which came in a defeat in the Football League Trophy to Aldershot Town.
+He was released from the club in January 2011 when his contract expired.

 Barrow

-He left Oxford United on 4 January 2011 when his contract expired.
 Baker then signed for Barrow on 15 February 2011, making his debut against Mansfield Town four days later.
 In May 2011, he was offered a new contract by Barrow.
 Baker became a major part of the Barrow team for the subsequent two seasons.
 However, he left when they were relegated in May 2013.

 Tamworth

 Baker joined Tamworth on 24 May 2013.